tobiasjcat/WildBeyond/health.md

 - A cookie cutter shaped like a unicorn.
 - 1 set of false wooden teeth
 - 6x weird teeth
-- Pixie dust.
-One minute of limited flying. (used to escape from Bavlorna's place)
+- Packets of pixie dust.
+One minute of limited flying and hovering.
 - Wizard puppet of minor illusion 2x
 - Bells
 - Scatterleaf tea